BREAKING NEWS: Registration open for PLS National CMD Course that starts October 7, 2025. See brochure ×

 Librarian for Temple Hill Academy in the Newburgh NY School District

-Sharon was one of 19 school librarians across New York State that participated in the ML3 initiative from 2021–2023.
-Since that program, Sharon has led a year-long ML3 cohort group in the Hudson Valley region and authored several PLS lessons including Music, Media, and Meaning, Can You Judge A Book by its Cover?, and How Do I Choose?
-Picking the Right Book for Me.
-She also manages the ML3 Facebook Group for librarians.
+Sharon was one of 19 school librarians across New York State that participated in the ML3 initiative from 2021-2023.
+Since that program Sharon has led a year-long ML3 cohort group in the Hudson Valley region.
+She has authored a series of PLS lessons including Music, Media, and Meaning , Can You Judge A Book by its Cover?, What Can You Tell From a Book Cover? and How Do I Choose?
+Picking the Right Book for Me .

 David Rhodes